 Dean resigned as executive director in June 2016.
 Knox Shelton, who previously served LMS as community relations manager, was named interim and then to the post of executive director in January 2017.

-Today Literacy Mid-South has a broader vision than its original goal of providing volunteer tutoring for low-literacy adults.
+Today Literacy Mid-South has a broader vision than its original goal of providing volunteer tutoring for low-literate adults.
 While the Adult Learning Program continues, LMS is also working with numerous literacy and education providers to build their capacity to serve Mid-South readers of all ages and backgrounds.

 Literacy remains a stubborn problem in the Mid-South.
 Today, one in seven adults in Shelby County are functionally illiterate.
 Three out of four Shelby County third graders read below grade level.
 Literacy Mid-South and its predecessor, the Memphis Literacy Council, can point to thousands of success stories as the organization nears its half-century anniversary.
-But work must continue toward the goal that LMS has always been striving to reach: 100% literacy for all the adults, children, parents, employees and citizens of the Mid-South.
+But work must continue toward the goal that LMS has always been striving to reach: 100% literacy for all the adults, children, parents, employees, and citizens of the Mid-South.